esystemsdev/configuration/README.md

 eSystems Nordic Ltd is a leading provider of software solutions, specializing in creating innovative and scalable software products.
 This repository is part of our ongoing efforts to streamline development processes and ensure consistency across all our projects.

 For more information or support, please contact the repository maintainers.

----

-This `README.md` provides a clear and concise overview of the repository, explaining the purpose of each file and how to use them.
-It’s designed to be easy to follow for new developers, ensuring they can quickly set up their development environment according to company standards.